-Advanced Clinical Studies II: Nursing of Children
+Advanced Clinical Studies II: Nursing of Children Credit Hours: 4 (75 clinical contact hours)

 Prerequisite: NURS 5320.
 This course provides the student with the opportunity to apply knowledge and skills in the clinical management of children who are experiencing selected acute and chronic health problems.
 Emphasis is placed on using models and theories that guide advanced practice nursing.
 The focus is on the assessment, diagnosis, and therapeutic interventions for children with acute and chronic illness and their families.
 (Offered spring only)